Parimatch1/SV-Guides-Revamped/General Procedures & Policies.md

 * Modified punishments do count towards that type of infraction (Chat Mute, Tool Ban, Game Ban, Etc.).
   * Example: This means if someone gets a modified ban of 7 days and it is their first ban, the second ban should still be 3 days.
 * Improper/Invalid punishments do not count towards normal infractions or infraction types (Chat Mute, Tool Ban, Game Ban, Etc.).
-  * Even if the punishment is not yet reverted, this still applies.
-However, you are not required to ensure past punishments are correct, just as long as your punishment is correct based on the last correct punishment.
+  * If the previous punishment a user recieved for a certain rule is either reverted for being invalid or clearly invalid you are expected to treat it as invalid.
   * Invalid punishments should be reported to the Intelligence Agency once noticed if they are not reverted.
   * Example: This means if someone gets an unmodified punishment of a server ban for a tool abuse first infraction, you would ignore that punishment and issue a verbal warning for a tool abuse first infraction.
 * LTAP punishments do not count towards a user's game ban infractions.